DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **cloneGraph**: Solved the "Clone Graph" problem, which involves creating a deep copy of a connected undirected graph.
 Each node in the graph contains a value and a list of its neighbors.
 The solution uses a depth-first search (DFS) approach along with a hash map to keep track of visited nodes, ensuring that each node is cloned exactly once and all connections are properly replicated.
 The time complexity is O(N + E), where N is the number of nodes and E is the number of edges in the graph.
     [Problem Description: cloneGraph](https://leetcode.com/problems/clone-graph/description/)
+* Day 380: 🏀 Basketball Position Recommender in Python

+  Today, I developed a Basketball Position Recommender system using Python that analyzes a player's physical attributes and skills to suggest the most suitable position (Point Guard, Shooting Guard, Small Forward, Power Forward, or Center).
+The project focuses on data processing and weighted scoring algorithms.
+Below are the key highlights:

+  - **Input Validation**: The system collects and validates player height (in cm) and weight (in kg), ensuring realistic ranges (150-250cm for height, 40-150kg for weight) through robust error handling.

+  - **Skill Assessment**: Players rate their abilities (1-10 scale) across 7 key basketball skills: ball handling, shooting, passing, rebounding, defense, post play, and athleticism.
+This comprehensive evaluation captures all aspects needed for position analysis.

+  - **Weighted Scoring Algorithm**: The program uses position-specific weightings to calculate suitability scores.
+Each position (PG, SG, SF, PF, C) has different emphasis on physical attributes and skills, reflecting real basketball requirements.

+  - **Normalization**: Height and weight values are normalized to a 1-10 scale for fair comparison with skill ratings, ensuring balanced consideration of physical and technical attributes.

+  - **Detailed Output**: The system provides both a clear recommendation and detailed scores for all positions, allowing players to understand their strengths across different roles on the court.

+  - **User-Friendly Interface**: With clear prompts and formatted results, the program offers an intuitive experience from data entry to final recommendation.

+  This project was an excellent exercise in data processing and decision algorithms.
+I gained valuable experience in designing weighted scoring systems and creating practical tools that combine quantitative analysis with sports knowledge.
+The recommender demonstrates how data-driven approaches can provide meaningful insights in athletic contexts.